-The answer to this question depends on how a bitcoin IRA company stores the private keys to an investor’s crypto.
+The safety of a Bitcoin IRA account depends largely on how a Bitcoin IRA company stores the private keys to an investor’s crypto.

 Is Bitcoin Investing Safe?

-As far as investment gains or losses are concerned, investors will have to decide for themselves whether or not long-term bitcoin investing is safe in terms of their comfort level and their goals.
-The technology is only 11 years old at the time of writing.
+As far as investment gains or losses are concerned, investors will have to decide for themselves whether or not long-term Bitcoin investing falls within their comfort level and their goals.

-A bitcoin IRA or bitcoin Roth IRA is an individual retirement account that holds bitcoin.
-Instead of a traditional IRA that holds stocks and bonds, a bitcoin IRA is a self-directed IRA that can hold a variety of assets like gold, real estate, or bitcoin.
+A Bitcoin IRA is an IRA that can hold a variety of assets like gold, real estate, or Bitcoin.

-In recent years, several service providers have stepped in to fill the market need for people wanting to add bitcoin to their retirement accounts.
-While the process is relatively straightforward, one of the major drawbacks that might turn many investors off could be the potential high fees involved.
+In recent years, several service providers have stepped in to fill the market need for people wanting to add Bitcoin to their retirement accounts.

 Stock Bits is a brand name of the fractional trading program offered by SoFi Securities LLC.
 When making a fractional trade, you are granting SoFi Securities discretion to determine the time and price of the trade.
 Fractional trades will be executed in our next trading window, which may be several hours or days after placing an order.
 The execution price may be higher or lower than it was at the time the order was placed.